 NATIONAL PECAN PIE DAY

-Pecan pie was significantly popularized by the makers of Karo syrup.
-Their company has claimed that the pie was a “discovery” in the 1930s by a corporate sales executive’s wife as a “new use for corn syrup.”
+The makers of Karo syrup significantly popularized pecan pie.
+Their company has claimed the pie was a “discovery” in the 1930s by a corporate sales executive’s wife as a “new use for corn syrup.”

 HOW TO OBSERVE